zacel/multitul/readme.md

 # Multitul
+These are modules that I reuse between js projects so I'm packaging them all together.
+They are organized a bit.
+Each section is named for the type of modules it contains.

 ## Base64ify Modules
+> Used for manipulating data into and out of base64 format
 1. ```encode```
 takes a single string argument and returns it in base64 encoded format.
 Usage: